 Why Lighting Matters

-Ideal Light for Closed Terrariums
+Ideal Lighting for Closed Terrariums

 - Bright, indirect light is best.
 Place your terrarium near a window but not in direct sun.